Updated April 2026 · USAspending.gov data

 Beyond Defense: IT and Healthcare

 For spending by agency, see our federal spending breakdown.
-For defense-specific analysis, see defense spending breakdown 2026.
-Browse all contractors on our full contractor rankings.
+For defense-specific analysis, see the defense spending breakdown 2026.
+To explore by category, see spending by industry.
+The complete live ranking is on the full contractor rankings page; each contractor page lists every individual award, primary agencies, and PSC categories.

 Frequently Asked Questions